 CMS did, however, retain the section about the “full review” process.
 That section states there could be between 800 and 11,000 LMSAs/NFMSAs annually “depending upon industry response.”
 Apparently, CMS still plans on obtaining industry input, but has yet to hold its town hall call on the topic.
 The wide range of estimated cases also highlights the uncertainty of this issue.
 If CMS does seek industry input—and if that input steers CMS toward 800 cases a year—then the industry will hardly notice this LMSA/NFMSA program, and it will likely have little impact on claims management.

 It is possible that CMS accidently omitted the section about the 40,000 annual cases.
 It is also possible CMS and/or the vying contractors grasped the fundamental differences between workers’ comp claims and liability and no-fault claims and realized the inherent challenges of trying to impose a workers’ comp process across the board and decided to make changes or revisit the drawing board.

 The bottom line?
 We still need to wait and see

 There is no real clarity or certainty about this optional LMSA/NFMSA program at the moment–and that needs to be understood in the industry.
 There are two big considerations: 1) CMS is focusing on an optional program that is meant to include industry input and also make room for potentially wide volume ranges of actual cases and 2) any forward movement is contingent on the WCRC designing a program that first needs to be selected by CMS.
 In light of this continued uncertainty, we are still in “watch and wait” mode for new LMSA/NFMSA developments.
-ISO Claims Partners is closely monitoring CMS and industry communications and communicating to our customers everything we uncover.
+We are closely monitoring CMS and industry communications and communicating to our customers everything we uncover.
 We’ll continue to watch this issue and provide accurate guidance.